4 out of 5 stars

 Coinbase Pro, formerly known as GDAX, is a cryptocurrency trading platform.
 The standard Coinbase brokerage service simplifies purchasing cryptocurrencies at a premium.
 Coinbase Pro, on the other hand, is meant for more experienced members.
 With this service, users can trade a variety of cryptocurrencies, including:

-Fees are much lower with this brokerage service.
+Account fees are much lower with this brokerage service.
 Users also have access to advanced trading options.

 This brings Coinbase full circle.
-The company began as a wallet, then transitioned to a brokerage service, and now offers a popular wallet service once again.
+The company began as a wallet, then transitioned to a brokerage service, and now Coinbase offers a popular wallet service once again.

 Coinbase provides online merchants with the tools to accept cryptocurrencies on their websites through a dedicated plugin.
 The plugin is supported by some of the most popular content management systems (CMS) on the web.
 This includes WooCommerce, Magento, and Shopify.

 Aside from the primary services listed above, Coinbase also provides various other helpful services.
 These include:

 - USD Coin (USDC) – A stablecoin developed by Coinbase

 - Paradex – A platform for trading directly from a member's wallet